ericbenwa/ballpark-deal/_pages/glossary.md

 ## Debt Service
 Debt service is the cash that is required to cover the repayment of interest and principal on a debt for a particular period.
 [Learn More](https://www.investopedia.com/terms/d/debtservice.asp)

 Calculation: Mortgage * 12 months
+Display: Rounded to nearest dollar.

 ## Debt Service Coverage Ratio (DSCR)
 The debt-service coverage ratio (DSCR) is a measurement of a property's available cash flow to pay current debt obligations.
 The DSCR shows investors whether a property has enough income to pay its debts.
 [Learn More](https://www.investopedia.com/terms/d/dscr.asp)

 Calculation: Net Operating Income (NOI) / Annual Debt Service
 Display: Two decimals.
+Not rounded.

 ## Down Payment
 A down payment is a sum of money that a buyer pays in the early stages of purchasing a property.
 The down payment represents a portion of the total purchase price, and the buyer will often take out a loan to finance the remainder.
 [Learn More](https://www.investopedia.com/terms/d/down_payment.asp)